mhaneman/personal_blog_site/content/articles/graphics/graphics__learnopengl-getting-started.md

 # Introduction

 LearnOpenGL is a great resource for getting started with Graphics Programming.
-A hard truth of c++ is how hard it is to link libaries.
+A hard truth of c++ is how hard it is to link libraries.
 VCPKG is a great solution to get all packages needed for LearnOpenGL working.

 Windows users will probably use VCPKG through Visual Studio.
 For Linux, its a little more hands on.